lucasmarques73/resume/readme.md

 ## About me

-Software Developer with knowledge in many programming languages, nowadays focused on the Javascript ecosystem using React and NodeJS.
+Software Developer with expertise in multiple programming languages, currently focused on the JavaScript ecosystem, utilizing React and Node.js.

-Currently, I've been working on web projects creating APIs, Async process using notification and messaging systems, and front-end.
+Experienced in developing web projects, including API creation, asynchronous processing with notification and messaging systems, and front-end development.

-Also, I’m used to working with Agile methods like Scrum, Kanban, Continuous Integration, and Continuous Delivery (CI/CD)
+Proficient in Agile methodologies such as Scrum and Kanban, as well as Continuous Integration and Continuous Delivery (CI/CD).

-A feedback culture is the best way to personal improvement.

-Full Stack Developer responsible to create CI/CD pipelines.

-Adept to TDD, creating unit and integration tests, as for back-end as front-end.
+Strong advocate for a feedback-driven culture as a means for personal and professional growth.

 ## Education